 Well, governance is a big open issue, but there are other open issues like the search and discoverability of data.
 For example, there are a lot of data stored in data lakes of which people are not aware, and discovering those data abilities to search the data is something many of our customers are interested in.

 Once you have the discoverable and searchable data, you want to make sure that you give the right access rights to people who wish to use them.
 In data lake architecture, governance is done at a coarse granularity level, which is not enough for sophisticated applications that fine-grains access control in terms of row-level or column-level access control, which many of our customers would like to do so.

 Another area that I think will be important is to bring all the data assets under one management.
 We are focusing heavily on a multi-cloud strategy.
-And I think people at some point are going to be interested more on the performance aspect.
-The performance of data warehouses, especially for SQL query is often much better than SQL queries in data lake environments.
+And I think people at some point are going to be interested more in the performance aspect.
+The performance of data warehouses, especially for SQL queries is often much better than SQL queries in data lake environments.
 That’s because of the tied management of storage and various layers of caching in data warehouses, and people will demand the same thing for data lakes.
 Having tied management of storage both from the transaction perspective and performance perspective will be important going forward.

 How do you bridge the performance gap while still adhering to the openness in terms of data formats that a data lake has?

 It’s more than just a data format.
 I think it is a tight integration of storage and the query engine and a layer or multiple layers of caching, which is important to match data warehouses’ performance.
 With respect to storage format, as long as you can import and export data into an open format, that is a good starting point.
 For example, BigQuery has its own data storage format, which allows us to do core performance and access control.